Guide·May 3, 2026·12 min read

 Large global bank, complex multi-bureau environment Provenir Enterprise depth, data marketplace integrations, global bureau coverage

-If Floowed is your fit, book a 45-minute walkthrough with our team.
-We’ll show you the Decisioning Canvas, run a sample loan through document intake to decision, and answer your integration questions in one session.
+If Floowed is your fit, book a demo with our team.
+We’ll show you the Decisioning Engine, run a sample loan through document intake to decision, and answer your integration questions in one session.
+Or start free and run a loan application yourself.

 Frequently Asked Questions